Kingsborough Collaborative Research and Conference Bootcamp

 What is a K-CORE?

-Image reproduced from the elegantly designed website Chaos Like Home
+Image reproduced from the elegantly designed website Chaos Like Home.

 We chose our name based on an acronym+blend of the words behind the concept: K(ingsborough)-CO(llaborative) RE(search).
 The term describes a mathematical concept, one that we loved right away.
 In particular, “The concept of a k-core was introduced to study the clustering structure of social networks” and this is exactly what we are, a network, a group of interconnected people who are learning from each other and working together towards many common goals.
 Our group grew from a 1-core to a 2-core, to a 18-core at the moment, and we will all see what’s next.
 If you are interested in joining us, please read the info on the Joining K-CORE page and then submit an application for the next cycle of the program.
 Feel free to contact us with any questions that you may have.

-Current Research Assistants
+Current Research Assistant

 Selected papers first-authored by K-CORE students